Tuesday, March 31, 2015

 Lora, Meadow, and I rode to Flint River Park.
 The bigger kids want to stay and play, and Andy said he would watch them.
 He was going to watch the Alabama football game that afternoon.

-Lora, Meadow, and I went to Flint River Park where we walked around the park and looked at the Ray Charles Statue.
+Lora, Meadow, and I went to Flint River Park, where we walked around the park and looked at the Ray Charles Statue.

 Lora washed clothes until 9:30 P.M.

-Montana asking if he can go!!
+Montana is asking if he can go!!

 Sierra and Madison